 On July 25, 1957, Anheuser-Busch announced it would build its new Florida facility in Tampa on a 160-acre tract of land that was part of the former Henderson Airport.
 The land was purchased from the Greater Tampa Chamber of Commerce for $320,000 and was part of a larger proposed industrial park encompassing approximately 1,000 acres.
 It was also located just south of the new Schlitz brewery.

-The brewery and the rest of the gardens were officially dedicated on March 31, 1959, in a ceremony held at the park for dignitaries, invited guests, and the press.
-Company president August A. Busch Jr. said at the dedication, “In constructing this new brewery, Anheuser-Busch wanted to more than just build a factory.
+The brewery and the rest of the gardens were officially dedicated on March 31, 1959, in a ceremony held at the park for around 2000 dignitaries, invited guests, and members of the press.
+Company president August A. Busch Jr. said at the dedication, “In constructing this new brewery, Anheuser-Busch wanted to do more than just build a factory.
 It is our company’s belief that a modern industrial plant should also add to the area in design and landscape.”

 It was later demolished and a large portion of the land it occupied was used for Gwazi, a wooden roller coaster that opened in 1999.